anoma/geb/geb-cl/README.md

 <a id="x-28GEB-DOCS-2FDOCS-3A-40MODEL-20MGL-PAX-3ASECTION-29"></a>
 ## 3 Categorical Model

-The GEB theoretical model is one of category theorey
+The GEB theoretical model is one of category theory

 <a id="x-28GEB-DOCS-2FDOCS-3A-40MORPHISMS-20MGL-PAX-3ASECTION-29"></a>
 ### 3.1 Morphisms